charliespy/Power-Outages-Analysis/README.md

 - The `CAUSE.CATEGORY` column includes the categories of all the events causing the major power outages.

-In these seven columns, we deem columns `CLIMATE.CATEGORY` and `CAUSE.CATEGORY` as causal indicator variables, as they characterizes the cause of the outage.
-We also label columns `OUTAGE.DURATION` and `ANOMALY.LEVEL` as severness indicator variables, as they reveal how severe the power outages are.

 ## Cleaning and EDA
 ### Data Cleaning

-TODO: Explain how we cleaned and selected the columns in words
+There are 55 columns in the original dataset.
+In order to increase the readability and accuracy of our data, we followed the following steps to clean our DataFrame:
+1. Combine the column `OUTAGE.START.DATE` and `OUTAGE.START.TIME` into just one `pd.Timestamp` column called `OUTAGE.START`.
+2. Uing the same technique, we also cleaned `OUTAGE.RESTORATION.DATE` and `OUTAGE.RESTORATION.TIME` into `OUTAGE.RESTORATION`.
+3. We selected a few of the columns based on interest.
+Since we want to study the relationship between climate, cause of the outage, and how severe the outage is, we selected these columns.

+In these seven columns, we deemed columns `CLIMATE.CATEGORY` and `CAUSE.CATEGORY` as causal indicator variables, as they characterizes the cause of the outage.
+We also labeled columns `OUTAGE.DURATION` and `ANOMALY.LEVEL` as severness indicator variables, as they reveal how severe the power outages are.

 Here's the cleaned dataframe: